Printer Friendly Send to Friend

 Refugee Travel Document

-Most refugees or asylees, or persons who have become a permanent resident as a result of being a refugee or asylee in the U.S., will need to apply for a Refugee Travel Document if planning to travel outside the U.S. Attempting to reenter the U.S. without such a document will result in you being inadmissible, unless you are in possession of a valid advance parole document.
-However, the travel document does not relieve you of any of the requirements of the U.S. immigration laws.
-Mere possession of refugee travel document does not guarantee admission into the U.S. as you are still subject to immigration inspection at the port of entry to determine admissibility into the U.S. You also may be subject to "secondary inspection" where you will be taken into a separate room and asked questions.
+Most refugees, asylees, or persons who have become a permanent resident as a result of being a refugee or asylee in the U.S. need to apply for a Refugee Travel Document if planning to travel outside the U.S. Unless you are in possession of a valid advance parole document, attempting to reenter the U.S. without a Refugee Travel Document will result in you being inadmissible.
+However, the travel document does not relieve you of any U.S. immigration law requirements.
+Because you are still subject to an immigration inspection at the port of entry to determine admissibility into the U.S., mere possession of a Refugee Travel Document does not guarantee you admission into the U.S., You may additionally be subject to a “secondary inspection” in which you will be taken into a separate room and asked questions.

 Eligibility

-You can apply for refugee travel document if you are in the U.S. as a:
+You can apply for a Refugee Travel Document if you are in the U.S. as a:

 • Became a permanent resident in the U.S. through your refugee or asylee status.

-• If you currently have a refugee travel document, unless the past document has been returned to the USCIS, or you can prove it was lost; or
+• If you currently have a Refugee Travel Document, unless the past document has been returned to the U.S. Citizenship and Immigration Services (USCIS), or you can prove it was lost; or

 • If a notice was published in the Federal Register that prohibits the issuance of such a document for travel to the area where you plan to travel.